weberdc/tweets-generator/README.md

       End time, as a timestamp (YYYYMMddHHmm), e.g. 201703270930 is 9:30am, 27th March 2017
       Default: 201710300930
+    -g, --geo-box
+      A geo-box for tweets to occur in, NW and SE lat/longs expressed as four doubles separated by commas (no spaces)
+      Default: [90.0, -180.0, -90.0, 180.0]
+    -gr, --geo-rate
+      Percentage of tweets to which to attach geo info
+      Default: 100.0
     -h, -?, --help
       Help (default: false)
       Default: false